seripap/vainglory/README.md

-# Vainglory.js - A Javascript API Client for Vainglory
+# Vainglory.js(BETA) - A Javascript API Client for Vainglory

 [![Build Status](https://travis-ci.org/seripap/vainglory.svg?branch=master)](https://travis-ci.org/seripap/vainglory)

 This is a Javascript API client for [Vainglory](http://vainglorygame.com).
+This client is still in active development, please excuse the tests, they still need to be mocked.

 ## Installation